 I’m very good about sticking with the plan.
 If I buy an art projects book or an art course, I start at the beginning and do each project with my children until we get to the end of the book or course.
 If I make a round up of creative projects, I don’t stop until they’re all done.
 But then there are spaces in between.

 Recently, when I was talking to a mom-friend about how much art we do with our children, she asked about our latest projects for inspiration.
-“Well…,” I mumbled, “we painted a stick” (wasn’t it actually back in November?), “and we made gingerbread cookies and Christmas ornaments… in December.
-Hmmm….”
+“Well…,” I mumbled, “we painted a stick” (wasn’t it actually back in November?), “and we made gingerbread cookies and Christmas ornaments… Hmmm….”